Chapter 18 BWV 88 Siehe, ich will viel Fischer aussenden

 On each occasion these stark commands dissolve into melismas which suggest the more complex processes of seeking, hunting, catching and converting, all of which were portrayed in the opening movement.
 Again, the musical devices are subtle but the very texture and shaping of the music is directly derived from these simplest of ideas.

 Bach has used the soprano/alto duet on various occasions to express a joyful and innocently childlike coming together of the faithful: see for example that in C 78 (vol 2 chapter 14).
-In C 88 the obbligato theme is a powerful one, two oboes doubling first and second violins.
+In C 88 the obbligato theme is a muscular and powerful one, two oboes doubling first and second violins.
 The mood of the ritornello is buoyantly confident and completely lacking in ostentation.
 The text asks----if God calls us, His blessing shall be dependent upon our actions----He has given us our talents and will continue to nurture them, but eventually they must be returned to Him with interest.

 Noticeable in the ritornello structure is, firstly, the immediate canonic imitation by the continuo of the opening theme, secondly Schweitzer’s figure of joy, and thirdly the broken three-note quaver motive in the 5th and 6th bars.
 All play important parts in the development of the movement.

 The imitation, also a feature of the vocal writing throughout, is symbolic of the union of God and Soul and this is essentially a matter for personal celebration.
 The quaver figure appears three times in parallel movement in the voices (commencing bars 36, 57 and 81).
-The first time it expresses the fears that may oppose us on our journey towards divine unification but on the second two occasions it asserts God’s power to help us to bring our talents and ambitions to fruit.
-There is a clear message supported by musical process i.e. with God’s help we may endure tribulations and persist in efforts to achieve our ultimate goals.
+The first time it expresses the fears that may oppose us on our journey towards divine unification, but on the second two occasions it asserts God’s power to help us to bring our talents and ambitions to fruit.
+There is a clear message supported by musical process i.e. with God’s help we may endure tribulations and persist in our efforts to achieve our ultimate goals.

 The very nature of this pithy musical idea is one of persistence and perseverance, another example of Bach’s ability to communicate on a virtually subliminal level.

 The feeling of potentially inhibiting fears and tribulations is powerfully portrayed (bars 32-40) but not dwelt upon.
-The essence of this movement is the joy of fruitful union and not of the dangerous and negative experiences.
+The essence of this movement is the joy of fruitful union and not of dangerous and negative experiences.
 Nevertheless we should always be aware of the possibility that the latter may conspire to prevent the former.

 A similar moment occurs in the final recitative for soprano (bars 8-10) where the pathos of the line conveys the message that trouble and toil, plague and pestilence, lies and envy must be viewed as enemies of true union.
 It was difficult for the Eighteenth Century Lutheran to lose sight of these negative aspects of earthly existence for any period of time and Bach portrays them as the text dictates, but his unfailing optimism always prevails.
 The point is that when God extends His hand, these matters need not divert us.